algorithmica-org/algorithmica/content/english/hpc/_index.md

 (12.8.
 Probabilistic Filters)
 ```

-Among cool things that we will speed up:
+Among the cool things that we will speed up:

 - 2x faster GCD (compared to `std::gcd`)
 - 8-15x faster binary search (compared to `std::lower_bound`)